iboyko21/frontend-application-design/chapter1/README.md

 node_modules/.bin/wp
 ```

-It will show a number of errors, but the most important one is
+It will show a number of warnings but only one error, which is
 ```
 ERROR in main
   Module not found: Error: Can't resolve './src' ...